gnss-ro/aws-opendata/Readme.md

 the World Meteorological Organization standard of 9.80665 J kg<sup>-1</sup> m<sup>-1</sup>.
 Some atmospheric models and processing algorithms for other atmospheric datasets have implemented different values for this constant.
-You must search their documentation for the relevant value of the constant and apply to the conversion of geopotential to geopotential height should you wish to inter-compare those data (or model output) with RO retrievals.
+Their documentation must be searched for the value it incorporated in processing or execution and then used in the conversion to geopotential height when the data of this archive is compared to the atmospheric model output or atmospheric dataset, whether it be satellite or in-situ.

-## Level 2b: Full atmospheric retrievals, fullRetrieval
+## Level 2b: Full atmospheric retrievals, atmosphericRetrieval

-Retrievals of profiles of temperature, pressure, and water vapor are provided in **fullRetrieval** files.
+Retrievals of profiles of temperature, pressure, and water vapor are provided in **atmosphericRetrieval** files.
 In each case, auxiliary information on temperature and/or water vapor has been used to disentangle the contributions of water vapor and the dry atmosphere to microwave refractivity.
 The auxiliary data usually comes from the forecasts or analyses of a numerical weather prediction model or atmospheric reanalysis.
-These profiles are usually of much coarser vertical resolution than the **dryRetrieval** files because the atmospheric model data used as an auxiliary input is much coarser in vertical resolution than RO is capable of.
+These profiles are usually of much coarser vertical resolution than the **refractivityRetrieval** files because the atmospheric model data used as an auxiliary input is much coarser in vertical resolution than RO is capable of.